boustrophedon/boustrophedon.github.io/posts/halldisplay.md

 # Software

 This project consists of two different Rust projects.

-First, there's the code that runs on the esp32 board connected to the display (the firmware), and then there's also code running on a server that gathers the data and renders it to both a png and the binary format used by the display.
-Originally I was going to do everything on-device, but since it's battery powered I thought it would be more efficient to just turn on the modem only briefly to download a single file that just gets pushed to the display directly, rather than having to make multiple requests to different APIs and then on top of actually do all the drawing operations.
+There's the code that runs on the esp32 board connected to the display, and then there's also code running on a server that both gathers the data and renders it to a file.
+Originally I was going to do everything on-device, but since the display is battery-powered I thought it would be more efficient to download a single file and display it.
+So all the API requests, graph drawing, and text rendering operations happen on the server, and the display board effectively acts as a dumb terminal which just displays the data it receives.

 ## On-device software